 Basically, a blockchain is a time-stamped series of data with an immutable record.
 The data is managed by a collaboration of networks, rather than owned by any single entity.
 Each of these blocks of data is secured and bound to another using cryptographic hash functions.
 Within the block, there is a hash pointer.
 A hash pointer contains the address of the previous block as well as the hash of the data inside the previous block.

 To learn more about the nuances of blockchain please read our article on; What is Blockchain Hashing.

 Traditional Financial Institutions and Blockchain Disruption

 Cryptocurrencies and blockchain were designed with the individual and decentralization at the heart of it.
-However, it is impossible for large financial institutions to ignore what they stand to gain through blockchain applications of their very own.
+However, it is impossible for large financial institutions to ignore what they stand to gain by using blockchain applications of their very own.